nginx/unit-docs/source/installation.rst

 ***********

-You can get Unit's source code from our official GitHub repository, its Mercurial mirror, or as a tarball.
+You can get Unit's source code from our official GitHub repository or as a tarball.

 .. tabs::